Jihad over Centuries: Persistence of Jihadist Ideology as a Colonial Legacy

-where the unit of analysis is individual $i$ who resides in enumeration area $e$ and participated in the survey at round $r$. $\mbox{CityAccess}_e$ is proximity to a landlocked pre-colonial trade point from enumeration area $e$ and we instrument it by the ancient water access from $e$. $X_i$ is a vector of individual-level controls and $X_e$ is a vector of enumeration area-level geographical controls.\footnote{ Individual-level controls include age, age squared, female dummy, nine categorical indicators of education, and four categorical indicators of living condition.
+where the unit of analysis is individual $i$ who resides in enumeration area $e$ and participated in the survey at round $r$. $Y_{rei}$ is one of the three outcome variables introduced above. $\mbox{CityDecline}_e$ is the log of one plus distance to a declined city from enumeration area $e$ and we instrument it by the ancient water access from $e$. $X_i$ is a vector of individual-level controls and $X_e$ is a vector of enumeration area-level geographical controls.\footnote{ Individual-level controls include age, age squared, female dummy, nine categorical indicators of education, and four categorical indicators of living condition.
 Enumeration area-level geographical controls include the logarithm of distance (km) to the nearest water sources today, landlocked dummy, average malaria suitability, average caloric suitability in post 1500, and average elevation.
-Since the Afrobarometer survey provides us with point data about each enumeration, we create a buffer with 50km radii around the locations of enumeration points when we calculate average malaria suitability, average caloric suitability in post 1500, and average elevation. } We additionally control for the round fixed effects $\phi_r$ when an outcome variable is available in the both rounds.
-We report standard errors clustered at the country level in this specification.
+As this dataset provides us with point data about each enumeration, we create a buffer with 50km radii around the locations of enumeration points when we calculate average malaria suitability, average caloric suitability in post 1500, and average elevation. } We additionally control for the round fixed effects $\phi_r$ when an outcome variable is available in the both rounds.
+We report standard errors clustered at the region level in this specification.
+To capture variations within the Muslim population, rather than across different religious groups, we restrict the sample for analysis to Muslim respondents.